yeeqii06/SmartBrella-Hub---Ohmigos/face_registration_system/README.md

 # Face Registration System

-This project provides a **Face Registration and Recognition System** that allows users to register their faces, log in securely, and record their entry/exit in a database using facial recognition.
+This project provides a **Stylish Face Registration and Recognition System** that allows users to register their faces, log in securely, and record their entry/exit in a database using facial recognition.

 ---

-## 🚀 FeaturesRequirement
+## 🚀 Features
 - 📝 **Register Face** → Capture and store new user faces
 - 🔑 **Login with Face** → Authenticate users with facial recognition
 - 💾 **Database Integration** → Store user data securely